-You might find that even after years of living paycheck-to-paycheck, you’re still not any closer to achieving your financial goals.
-The good news is that you can learn from others’ mistakes and break these bad money habits for good so that you’re able to live life on your own terms instead of those set by society.
+Even after years of living paycheck-to-paycheck, you might find that you’re no closer to achieving your financial goals.
+The good news is that you can learn from others’ mistakes and break these bad money habits for good to live life on your terms instead of those set by society.

-We all know about the old adage “money doesn’t grow on trees.”
-But what most don’t realize is how many people are actually poor in America – despite having a job and working hard!
+We all know that “money doesn’t grow on trees.”
+But what most don’t realize is how many poor people there are in America – despite having a job and working hard!

-You’ve probably heard of people working two or three jobs just to make ends meet.
-Others may still be living in poverty despite being out of college and having a full-time job with benefits.
+You’ve probably heard of many people working two or three jobs to make ends meet.
+Others may still live in poverty despite being out of college and having a full-time position with benefits.

-So how did these individuals become so financially destitute?
-It’s simple – they formed bad money habits that are doomed to keep them poor no matter how hard they work.
+So, how did these individuals become so financially destitute?
+They form lousy money habits that are doomed to keep them poor no matter how hard they work.

-These financial vices may be cultural or learned – perhaps their parents were broke, so they never had a chance to learn better and are destined to repeat the same mistakes.
+These financial vices may be cultural or learned – perhaps their parents were broke, so they never had a chance to know better and are destined to repeat the same mistakes.

 Living As If Your Income Will Increase Instantly

-If you’ve ever seen an episode of Antiques Roadshow, then you know they have a winner every episode.
-These are the people who find something at their garage sales or thrift stores and take it to be appraised, only to discover that they’ve found a treasure.
+If you’ve ever seen an episode of Antiques Roadshow, they have a winner every episode.
+These people find something at their garage sales or thrift stores and take it to be appraised, only to discover that they’ve found a treasure.

-The value of the object is multiplied by thousands thanks to its age and rarity!
-But most of us don’t live in this fantasy world where we just stumble upon a buried treasure on a regular basis.
+Thanks to its age and rarity, the object’s value is multiplied by thousands!
+But most of us don’t live in this fantasy world where we regularly stumble upon a buried treasure and instantly achieve financial freedom.

-Instead, live below your means, don’t overspend, and break bad money habits for good.
+Instead, live below your means, don’t overspend, and break bad money habits.

 Buying Things Just Because You Have A Lot Of “Spare” Income

 You may think you have more money than your friends, so why not indulge yourself?
 After all, one person’s excess is another person’s “surplus.”
-But if you buy things because you think you can afford them, instead of because you really need them, you’ll find that your bank account or credit union account will be virtually empty in no time.
+But if you make impulse purchases because you think you can afford them instead of because you need them, you’ll find that your bank account or credit union account will be virtually empty in no time.
+Or your credit card balances will be constantly increasing!

 Not Budgeting Your Money At All

 Budgeting may seem like an unnecessary task when things are going well.
-But if you don’t have a blueprint for how to use your hard-earned income, it’s easier to make decisions on what to do with your cash based on impulse and whim.
-And pretty soon, you realize that nothing is left at the end of the month!
+But if you don’t have a blueprint for using your hard-earned income, it’s easier to decide what to do with your cash based on impulse and whim.
+And pretty soon, you realize nothing is left at the end of the month!

-Pretty soon nothing will be left at the end of each month!
-Having a budget forces you to make decisions about how much money should be spent on food, entertainment, clothing, rent/mortgage, and other necessities.
+Pretty soon, nothing will be left at the end of each month!
+Having a budget forces you to decide how much money should be spent on food, entertainment, clothing, rent/mortgage, and other necessities.

 It also leaves room for small indulgences like going out to eat or seeing the occasional movie.